khiasu/CODEWHISPER/README.md

 ### Development

 For development, the backend runs in debug mode by default.
-You can modify the personality prompts in `config.py` to customize the explanation styles.
+You can modify the personality prompts in `backend/config.py` to customize the explanation styles.

-## Next Steps

-This backend is ready for frontend integration.
-The next phase would be to:
-1. Create the HTML/CSS/JS frontend
-2. Implement the typing effect for AI responses
-3. Add theme toggle and other UI features
-4. Deploy the complete application
+## 🎯 Tech Fest Demo Features

+This project showcases:
+- **AI Integration**: Local LLM integration with Ollama
+- **Modern Web Development**: Flask backend + Vanilla JS frontend
+- **API Design**: RESTful endpoints with proper error handling
+- **User Experience**: Multiple AI personalities for different explanation styles
+- **Real-time Processing**: Streaming responses for better UX

 ## License